pawankholiya01/Collaborative-Coding-Platform/README.md

 ## Specifications Features :

-  - **BackEnd  :** Express js is used to create the backend, and `passport-local` for user-authenticaltion.
+  - **BackEnd  :** Express js is used to create the backend, and `passport-local` for user-authentication.
   - **Database :** Used `mongoose` for modelling **mongo DB** and has used `mongoDB Cloud Atlas` for storage of user data and the collabs created.
   - **Operational Transformations :** is an algorithmic technique for realtime collaborative editing of simpler to complex documents.
 [Read more here!](http://operational-transformation.github.io/) .
 Library for Operational Transformations [ot.js](https://github.com/Operational-Transformation/ot.js/).